 Federal fisheries managers say they’ve begun work on a new management plan for the Cook Inlet salmon fishery, months after a court ruled that their plan to halt the fishery totally was unreasonable.

 At a meeting in Anchorage on Thursday, NOAA Fisheries’ Jon Furland informed the North Pacific Fishery Management Council that time is running out to draft a new plan and comply with the court.

 “We can’t wait,” he replied succinctly.

 The North Pacific Fishery Management Council oversees fishing in federal seas off the coast of Alaska.

 Following a lawsuit filed by the United Cook Inlet Drift Association over drift fishery management, the council voted in 2020 to close a broad area of Cook Inlet to commercial salmon fishing.
 The closure affected federal waters in Cook Inlet, which begin three miles offshore, south of Kalgin Island.
-Drift fisherman claim to catch the majority of their fish in the location.
+Drift fishermen claim to catch the majority of their fish in the location.